 Kipling’s one-liner that it will “be quite unlike any land you know about” does come in handy in a description of Myanmar train journeys.
-As the survivor of three, I had my share of them.
-The night train to Mandalay was the first.
+Like the night train to Mandalay.
+As the survivor of two more, I had my share of them.

 Let’s start with the beginning

 Most people visiting Myanmar (Burma as it used to be called) start with a flight into Yangon (previously Rangoon) and depart for either Bagan, Mandalay and Inle Lake from there.
 I was doing that Big Four circuit too and had zeroed in on Mandalay as my second stop.
 Reading up on blogs and guidebooks before arriving here, the train ride to Mandalay did not seem the obvious choice.
 16 hours is a long time, even for a night train.
 Most accounts were not favourable for the train option, but I was determined to try it.
 Trains always beat planes as a mode of transportation, when you want to get that good old travelling feeling.